sagemath/sagewiki_to_gh-2022-10-10/SageFlatProject.md

  * computing fundamental group and homology
  * maps between flat surfaces
  * action of SL(2,R) and isomorphisms
+ * Siegel Veech constants
+ * Lyapunov exponents

 === Hyperbolic geometry ===
- * the three 2D models: hyperbolic plane '''HH''', hyperbolic disc '''DD''' and the hyperboloïd
+ * the three 2D models: hyperbolic plane, hyperbolic disc and the hyperboloïd
- * polygonal domains
+ * points, geodesics and polygonal domains
  * tesselations (covering of HH by finite area convex polygonal domains)
- * Fuchsian groups and fundamental domains
+ * Fuchsian groups, their fundamental domains and their associated tesselations